top of page

 OR if you work:

-Evening after work - Sauna, coffee enema, other procedures
+Evening after work - Sauna, coffee enema, and other procedures.

 The procedures are important.